tprzytula/Meteor-Remember-Me/README.md

 - Not a single `onLogin` callback will be invoked when your users are coming back to the website after logging-in with `rememberMe` being `false`.
 - The `rememberMe` setting is stored only in the MongoDB when you leave the website.
 There will be no information regarding this setting stored in local storage, IndexedDB etc.
 - The `rememberMe` setting is unique not only to the user but also to the login token itself which means that each device will be respected separately.
 Logging-in on user "test" with rememberMe on your phone and then without rememberMe on your desktop won't stop you from being logged-in automatically the next time you visit the website on your phone.
+- Despite the choice you won't be suddenly logged-out when you reconnect after losing connection during the same session.

 ## Testing